pygame-community/pygame-ce/docs/reST/ref/transform.rst

    An optional destination surface can be passed which is faster than creating a new Surface.
-This destination surface must have the same dimensions (width, height) and depth as the source Surfaces.
+This destination surface must have the same dimensions (width, height) and depth as the first passed source Surface.

    .. versionadded:: 1.8
    .. versionadded:: 1.9 ``palette_colors`` argument